Azure/azure-sdk-for-python/doc/sphinx/mgmt_quickstart.rst

-Quickstart Tutorial - Resource Management (Preview Libraries)
+Quickstart Tutorial - Resource Management
 ===============================================================

-We are excited to announce that a new set of management libraries are now in Public Preview.
+We are excited to announce that a new set of management libraries are now generally available.
 Those packages share a number of new features such as Azure Identity support, HTTP pipeline, error-handling.,etc, and they also follow the new Azure SDK guidelines which create easy-to-use APIs that are idiomatic, compatible, and dependable.

-You can find the details of those new libraries `here <https://azure.github.io/azure-sdk/releases/latest/#python>`__
+You can find the details of those new libraries `here <https://azure.github.io/azure-sdk/releases/latest/mgmt/python.html>`__

-In this basic quickstart guide, we will walk you through how to authenticate to Azure using the preview libraries and start interacting with Azure resources.
+In this basic quickstart guide, we will walk you through how to authenticate to Azure using the new libraries and start interacting with Azure resources.
 There are several possible approaches to authentication.
 This document illustrates the most common scenario

 Migration Guide
 ---------------
-If you are an existing user of the older version of Azure management library for Python and you are looking for a migration guide to the new beta version of the SDK, please refer to `this migration guide here <https://github.com/Azure/azure-sdk-for-python/blob/master/doc/sphinx/python_mgmt_migration_guide.rst>`__
+If you are an existing user of the older version of Azure management library for Python and you are looking for a migration guide to the new version of the SDK, please refer to `this migration guide here <https://github.com/Azure/azure-sdk-for-python/blob/master/doc/sphinx/python_mgmt_migration_guide.rst>`__

 Prerequisites
 -------------